SAP-samples/easy-extension-samples/delivery-slot-management-btp/README.md

 Here are the instructions to configure locally the extension and make it work.
 The extension has been developed to work with the standard `electronics-spa accelerator`, although it should easily work with other SAP accelerators as well with small changes.

 ### Install the BTP Kyma Microservice
-Follow the instructions at [Delivery Slot Management Services on BTP](https://github.tools.sap/cx-boosters/easy-btp-delivery-slot-management/blob/main/deliveryslotmanagement-btp/README.md)
+Download the [Delivery Slot Management Services on BTP](https://github.com/SAP-samples/easy-extension-samples/releases/download/samples-dependencies/easy-btp-delivery-slot-management-1.0.0.zip).
+Refer to the documentation after extracting it from the `README.md` file.

 ### Install SAP Commerce Platform